Timeline of Wikipedia–U.S. government conflicts: 2007: FBI/CIA conflict of interest edits

 In August 2007, computer researcher Virgil Griffith released WikiScanner, a public database that correlated anonymous Wikipedia edits with the owners of the editing IP address ranges by cross-referencing WHOIS data.
 Journalists and bloggers quickly used the tool to identify edits originating from U.S. government networks, including the CIA and the FBI.

 Reporting based on WikiScanner found that CIA-addressed computers edited the 2003 invasion of Iraq article (including adding a disclaimer to a casualties graphic) and expanded material in the biography of former CIA director William Colby; an FBI-addressed computer removed aerial and satellite imagery from the Guantánamo Bay detention camp article.
-A Wikimedia Foundation spokeswoman said such conduct could run afoul of Wikipedia's conflict-of-interest guideline but emphasized that the site is "self-correcting," while a CIA spokesman said he could not confirm whether agency machines were used and that systems were expected to be used responsibly.
+A Wikimedia Foundation spokeswoman said such conduct could run afoul of Wikipedia's conflict-of-interest guideline but emphasized that the site is "self-correcting", while a CIA spokesman said he could not confirm whether agency machines were used and that systems were expected to be used responsibly.

 Although WikiScanner did not prove who sat at a keyboard (only that an edit came from a given network), its release spurred wide coverage of government and corporate conflict-of-interest editing and renewed attention to Wikipedia’s policies on neutrality and undisclosed editing.

 2010: FBI legal threat over seal use

-In 2010, the Federal Bureau of Investigation sent a letter to Michael Godwin, General Counsel to the Wikimedia Foundation, Inc., accusing Wikipedia of facilitating violations of agency insignia limitations, saying "failure to comply may result in further legal action".
+In 2010, the FBI sent a letter to Michael Godwin, General Counsel to the Wikimedia Foundation, Inc., accusing Wikipedia of facilitating violations of agency insignia limitations, saying "failure to comply may result in further legal action".
 Godwin responded to the FBI with a letter saying that "problematic" usage of the FBI seal on Wikipedia is not necessarily "unlawful", citing that the seal was neither an "assertion of authority" nor "intended to deceive", and informed them he would argue his case in court.
 Wikipedia continues to use the FBI's seal on its page about the FBI.

 2011–2012: SOPA/PIPA and Wikipedia blackout

-On 18 January 2012, the English Wikipedia conducted a 24-hour blackout to oppose the Stop Online Piracy Act (SOPA) and PROTECT IP Act (PIPA) and to encourage readers to contact U.S. lawmakers; within days, congressional leaders postponed action on both bills.
+On January 18, 2012, the English Wikipedia conducted a 24-hour blackout to oppose the Stop Online Piracy Act (SOPA) and PROTECT IP Act (PIPA) and to encourage readers to contact U.S. lawmakers; within days, congressional leaders postponed action on both bills.